Celebrity, the press and the hospitality industry

 get up to what they do?

-- Jazz legend Charlie 'Bird'
+- In 1955, jazzman Charlie 'Bird'

-Parker found dead in a suite
+Parker was found dead in a suite at the Stanhope Hotel in

-- She took 3 days to report the body!
+noble and took 3 days to report the body!
+Under US apartheid then, he

-should not even have been in the hotel
+should not even have been in the hotel.

-- Who guitarist Keith Moon
+- The Who's guitarist Keith Moon

-celebrates his 21st birthday
+celebrates his 21st birthday in 1967 by hurling a five-tier cake around

-- He then slipped on some marzipan and smashed his front
+totalled $24,000.
+He then slipped on some marzipan and smashed his front

 teeth

-- Dakota building
+- The Dakota building

-in New York - a block of serviced flats
+in New York – a block of serviced flats – is best known as the place

-- and outside which he was gunned down in December
+where John Lennon lived and outside which he was gunned down in December

 1980